 Tandar, who is a member of the Program in Liberal Medical Education cohort at Brown, ultimately hopes to work as a physician-scientist, conducting translational research leveraging technology for developing patient treatments, mentoring and teaching students at the university level.
 Brown’s PLME program is an eight-year continuum that allows students to combine both their undergraduate and medical school education at Brown.

 Tandar’s research since her first year at Brown in Associate Professor of Medical Science, Engineering and Orthopaedics Eric Darling’s lab combines her interests in cancer biology, nano- and micro-engineering.
-Here, in collaboration with Draper Laboratory under the mentorship of Principle Investigator Jason Fiering and Ryan Dubay Ph.D. ’23, Tandar engineered cell-like microparticles with tunable physical properties, publishing a first author conference paper on this topic.
+Here, in collaboration with Draper Laboratory under the mentorship of Principal Investigator Jason Fiering and Ryan Dubay Ph.D. ’23, Tandar engineered cell-like microparticles with tunable physical properties, publishing a first author conference paper on this topic.
 In addition to her work at Brown, Tandar has worked as an Amgen Scholar under the mentorship of Abbie Ireland in the lab of Dr. Trudy Oliver at Duke University, taking genetic and pharmacological approaches to understanding tumor plasticity.

 “I hope for my work to have a tangible impact on the lives of patients and those in my greater community.” she said.
 “The Open Curriculum at Brown has helped me to focus my efforts on not only the science, but learn how to effectively translate and communicate my work to a broad audience as well.
 I hope to use my future career to pursue my interests in bioengineering patient treatments while also focusing on scientific accessibility.”